-The MSF team has been supporting Haradh hospital in the emergency room and the OT, and providing fuel and water, although it has been forced to evacuate several times .
+The MSF team has been supporting Haradh hospital in the emergency room and the operating theater, and providing fuel and water, although it has been forced to evacuate several times .

 Aden and the South

-MSF is running independently an Emergency Surgical Hospital- within Al-Sadaqa Hospital compound in Sheikh Othman district - and has been supporting Crater Health Center with medication and fuel for the power generator.
+MSF is running independently an Emergency Surgical Hospital—within Al-Sadaqa Hospital compound in Sheikh Othman district—and has been supporting Crater Health Center with medication and fuel for the power generator.
 Since March 19, MSF has received more than 1,000 injured in Aden.
-The hospital includes sections of emergency, operating theatre, inpatient department, physiotherapy, psychotherapy, x-ray, laboratory and pharmacy.
+The hospital includes sections of emergency, operating theater, inpatient department, physiotherapy, psychotherapy, x-ray, laboratory, and pharmacy.
 Soon, MSF will start outpatient surgical mobile clinics starting to provide outpatient care to surgical patients who cannot access MSF hospital for outpatient medical care.

-MSF is supporting the ER, OT and maternity departments of Al Jumhuri hospital in Sa'ada town with an international and national medical team.
-MSF is also supporting Haidan Health Center with a doctor, referral system and medications and is planning further support for the facility.
+MSF is supporting the emergency room, operating theater, and maternity departments of Al Jumhuri hospital in Sa'ada town with an international and national medical team.
+MSF is also supporting Haidan Health Center with a doctor, referral system, and medications, and is planning further support for the facility.